ipld/js-ipld-dag-pb/README.md

 DAGLink.create(
   'link-to-file',  // name of the link (can be empty) 10,              // size in bytes
-  'QmSomeHash...', // can be cid buffer or string (err, link) => {
+  'QmSomeHash...', // can be CID object, CID buffer or string (err, link) => {
     if (err) {
       throw err